bitmandu/stranger-lights/README.md

 The script `bin/upsidedown.py` sends serial messages to display.

-Without any command line arguments, upsidedown.py sends a random message like "run."
+Without any command-line arguments, upsidedown.py sends a random message like "run."

     $ ./upsidedown.py

-To display your own message, just add it to the command line.
+To display your own message, just add it to the command-line.

     $ ./upsidedown.py stranger lights

+The special message `~` is used to flash the LEDs -- warning that the Demogorgon is nearby.

+    $ ./upsidedown.py ~

 ### Displaying Tweets

-The script `bin/poll` uses [Twurl][twurl] to periodically retrieve and display tweets contining a hashtag.
+The script `bin/poll` uses [Twurl][twurl] to periodically retrieve and display tweets containing a hashtag.

     $ ./poll